 For the three months ended June 30, 2011 and 2010, the change in net unrealized appreciation or depreciation was a decrease in net unrealized depreciation of \$13,886,916 and \$23,565,063, respectively.
 The decrease in net unrealized depreciation for the three months ended June 30, 2011 was comprised of a decrease in net unrealized depreciation on investments of \$13,311,982 and a net unrealized foreign currency translation gain of \$574,934.
 The valuations of our investments were favorably impacted by improved performance in certain portfolio companies, as well as increased multiples used to estimate the fair value of some of our investments.
 Market-wide movements and trading multiples are not necessarily indicative of any fundamental change in the condition or prospects of our portfolio companies.
-The decrease in net unrealized depreciation for the three months ended June 30, 2010 was comprised of a decrease in net unrealized depreciation of the three soft and trading currency translation gain \$2,604,495.
+The decrease in net unrealized depreciation for the three months ended June 30, 2010 was comprised of a decrease in net unrealized depreciation on investments of \$20,960,568 and a net unrealized foreign currency translation gain \$2,604,495.